psychemedia/middle-english-romances/sir-orfeo.md

 And to tore thine limes al,
 That nothing help the no fchal,
 And thei thou beft fo to torn,
 gete thou worft with ous y born.

-^When king Orfeo herd this cas,
+When king Orfeo herd this cas,
 O we ! quath he, allas ! allas !
 Leuer me were to lete mi liif,
 Than thus to lefe the quen mi wiif,
 He afked confeyl at ich man,
 Ac no man him help no can.
 A morwe the vnder tide is come,
 And Orfeo hath his armes y nome,
 And wele ten hundred knightes with him,
 Ich y armed ftout and grim ;
 And with the quen wenten he,
 Right vnto that ympe tre :
 Thai made fcheltrom in ich afide,
 And fayd thai wold there abide,
 And dye ther eucrichon,
 Er the quen fchuld fram hem gon :
 Ac gete amiddes hem ful right,
 The quen was oway y tvight,
 With fairi forth y nome,
-Men wift neuer wher fche was bicomc.
+Men wift neuer wher fche was bicome.
 Tho was ther criing, wepe and wo,
 The king in to his chamber is go,
 And oft fwoned opon the fton,
 And made fwichc diol and fwiche mon,
 That neighe his liif was y fpent ;
 Ther was non amendement.
 He cleped to gider his barouns,
 Erls, lordes of renouns,
 And when thai al y comen were:
 Lordinges, he faid, bifor gou here
 Ich ordainy min heigh fteward
 To wite mi kingdom after ward,
 In mi ftede ben he fchal.
 To kepe mi londes oner al,
 For now Ichaue mi quen y lore,